What is short-selling and how does it work?

 We’ve summarised a few key points to remember on short-selling below.

-- You can go short on markets of your choice, including shares, indices, commodities, forex and cryptocurrencies
+- You can go short on markets of your choice, including shares, indices, commodities and forex

 - With IG, you can go short in your chosen market via CFD trading or spread betting